 To provide an intellectually stimulating, thoughtful and inspiring environment where children have the space to be themselves, without stress, without fear of failure and without fear of bullying.

-The Secondary Classes Lessons
+Secondary Class Lessons

 Secondary classes lessons are always designed to be…

 we believe pupils need to relate the subject matter of lessons to their own lives and experience as well as to other subjects, therefore we ensure that the pupils always see these connections through in-depth discussions throughout the lesson which involves every pupil.

 we believe that once a lesson is enjoyable and engaging the pupils are ready to be challenged and taken to the next level, therefore pupils are encouraged to think for themselves, to have the confidence to embrace new ideas and to constantly develop their awareness of themselves and the world around them.

-Outline of a Typical Secondary Class Lesson
+Example of a Typical Secondary Lesson

-- Discuss and explore.
+Discuss and explore

-Practical Application – discuss how topic area is applied in every life.
+Practical Application – discuss how topic area is applied in every life

-Making Connections – discuss and explore connections between topic and other topic areas and subjects.
+Making Connections – discuss and explore connections between topic and other topic areas and subjects

 Main Activity (involving one or more of the following)

 In depth discussion

-Group Work – Set small groups an area to explore.
+Group Work – Set small groups an area to explore

-Media – use video clips and programmes and/or computer programmes and websites where appropriate.
+Media – use video clips and programmes and/or computer programmes and websites where appropriate

 Record through text and illustrations.
-Record using their own words.
+Record using their own words

 Concluding discussion, recapping the main points.

-Setting of homework.
+Setting of homework